preciofishbone/OmniaDocs/my-workplace/common-links/index.rst

 Add link
 --------
-Use this window when adding a new common link or editing and existing:
+Use this window when adding a new common link or editing an existing:

 .. image:: new-link.png